Recognizing and rewarding scientific research

 This prize pays tribute to scientists and doctors whose work represents a major breakthrough in hearing science, offering new hope to all.
 Since these scientific advances go beyond borders, Fondation Pour l’Audition wants to support experts who are accelerating progress in hearing research, wherever they are – in France or abroad.

-Candidates for the scientific prizes may only be nominated by their peers.
+Candidates for the Scientific Grand prize may only be nominated by their peers.
 They may not nominate themselves.

 Candidates who fulfill the conditions of the scientific prize rules will be examined by an ad-hoc committee of hearing science experts external to the Fondation Pour l’Audition’s scientific committee.